dainsaint/garden/src/posts/predator.md

   content: "what’s the last thing someone did that made you feel  \n**desired?**"

 ---
-when she said
+when i said
 _i want you_
-she didn’t smile
+i didn’t smile
 so much as
-bare her teeth
+bare my teeth